 Earlier this summer we talked about creating a solid foundation to elevate your side hustle to the next level.
 There are three initial areas that need to be accomplished in order to create that solid foundation.
 One of those areas is your legal foundation.

 While we like to believe that most people will honor verbal agreements and honor handshakes, sometimes called “Midwest Nice”, but unfortunately, Midwest Nice is not enforceable in a court.
 If a dispute arises and you only have the Midwest Nice version of an agreement, you may be out of luck in getting the dispute to be resolved in your favor.

-Having a solid legal foundation is an essential step in creating a solid foundation for elevating your side hustle.
+Having a solid legal groundwork is an essential step in creating a solid foundation for your business.
 If you have questions regarding setting up your legal foundation, we can help!
-Set up a time to speak with one of us today.